 What is a Probation Before Judgement in Maryland?

-Probation before judgment in Maryland (PBJ) is when a defendant is put on probation before a judgment is entered for their criminal or traffic case.
-As a defendant, a PBJ will mean that you will have probation without conviction.
-Keeping your record conviction-free under Maryland law.
-A judge can give you probation before judgment after a guilty plea or guilty finding after trial.
+In Maryland probation before judgement is when a defendant is put on probation before a judgement is entered for their case.
+As a defendant, probation before judgement (PBJ) will mean that you will have probation without conviction.
+This keeps your record conviction-free under Maryland law.
+A judge can give you probation before judgement after a guilty plea or guilty finding after trial.

 It is important to know that a PBJ does not exist in the federal system.
 A PBJ does constitute a conviction under federal law.
 If you are not a US citizen or have a professional license, make sure you speak with a lawyer about how a PBJ affects you.